Linear-LLM-SCM: Benchmarking LLMs for Coefficient Elicitation in Linear-Gaussian Causal Models: Introduction

-\begin{itemize} \item RQ1: Given a pre-specified DAG, can LLMs elicit plausible regression coefficients in comparison to the real-world ground truths? \item RQ2: How robust is this parameterization when facing adversarial conditions, such as DAG misspecification (spurious edges) or changes in variable units? \item RQ3: What are the common failure modes encountered when using LLMs for parameterization? \end{itemize}
+In this contribution, we investigate the following \textbf{Research Questions (RQs)}: \textbf{RQ1:} Given a pre-specified DAG, can LLMs elicit plausible regression coefficients compared to real-world ground truths? \textbf{RQ2:} How robust is this parameterization when facing adversarial conditions, such as DAG misspecification (spurious edges) or changes in variable units? \textbf{RQ3:} What are the common failure modes encountered when using LLMs for parameterization?

-One may wonder why we assess DAG misspecification when assuming pre-specified structures.
-Real-world graphs are often uncertain: experts may omit or include edges, and data-driven discovery can yield multiple plausible DAGs in the face of uncertainty~\citep{padh25assumeddagiswrong}.
-Today's causal discovery largely focuses on point estimates~\citep{vowels2023dagsurvey}, while uncertainty-aware Bayesian structure learning remains challenging due to combinatoric complexity.
-Even in the future LLM-based causal discovery becomes more feasible, it may produce misspecified DAGs due to limited uncertainty quantification~\citep{papamarkou24bayesiandeeplearningpositionpaper}.
-The downstream causal effect estimation, which comes after possibly misspecified DAGs and which we aim to investigate in our framework, also needs robustness in this regard.
-Employing such adversarial perturbations also help mitigate potential data leakage~\citep{yang2023criticalrevcausalinfbenchllm} in LLMs for evaluation in causality.